dsfx3d/recharm-fe-assessment/README.md

 - Quick animation on URL field entry to compliment smooth scrolling.
 - Show delete button only when hovering over field in pointer based displays.
 - Always show delete button on touch displays.
+- Allow deletion of any URL field when multiple are present, rather than always preventing deletion of the first URL field.